- Set the

 - kubectl

 To create a Distributed File Storage volume in Cloud Console, you need access to an active CKS cluster.
-If you do not have any clusters or do not have access to any clusters, you will see the following message:
+If you don’t have any clusters or don’t have access to any clusters, you see the following message:

 - If you have access to an active CKS cluster, navigate to the PVCs page.